nr1etech/notifications-client-js/README.md

 ## Developer Notes
 Do not add package dependencies using 'npm install'.
 Use the appropriate `lerna` commands.

+The packages should be built using the `npm run build` command.
+This executes the build script to compile and lint the source.

 ## Publishing to npmjs.org
 A `publish` or `automation` token is required and needs to be export in the `NPM_AUTH_TOKEN` environment variable before publishing.